You know that feeling you get when you’re coming to the end of a really big goal you’ve been working towards and looking forward to reaching?

 Let’s just say, I’ve become very good at rushing everywhere, making deadlines right on time (or a little late), and never having a moment to breathe, relax, or tidy up.
 So I’m retraining myself to be in the moment, start a task AND clean up after it.
 It sounds simple enough, but it’s going to take some getting used to.
 I don’t want to add more into my life, I want to do the things I’m doing, well.
 Maybe even ahead of time!

-3. Refocus on my health
+3. Refocus on your health

 When you’re tired, stressed, and over-worked, it’s hard to really know what it feels like to be full of energy.
 So I’m slowing down and focusing on the main three: a regular bed time, eating food that will give my body the nutrition it needs, and getting more movement into my week.
 If I ever do decide to take on a next big goal, then I’ll be wanting to start fully charged.